ziad-saab/wordpress-api-nextjs-theme/README.md

 If this were regular CSS, we would probably not target `header` only.
 It is a bit too generic.
 With styled-jsx however, things are different.
 Navigate to your site and use your browser's element inspector.
-You will notice that each element that is part of `WithLayour` has had a seemingly random class name added to it, and all the styles you wrote inside `<style jsx>` have had this same class name appended to them, effectively scoping the CSS to this component:
+You will notice that each element that is part of `WithLayout` has had a seemingly random class name added to it, and all the styles you wrote inside `<style jsx>` have had this same class name appended to them, effectively scoping the CSS to this component: